ligato/docs/docs/tutorials/05_kv-scheduler.md

 The next  step is to define descriptors.
 We start with the interface descriptor, which has no dependencies.

 A descriptor can be implemented in one of two ways:

-1. Define the descriptor constructor which implements all required methods directly (good when descriptor methods are few and short in implementation)
+- Define the descriptor constructor which implements all required methods directly.
+This works well when descriptor methods are few and short in the implementation.
-2. Define a descriptor object, implement all methods on it and then put a method references in the descriptor constructor (the preferred way)
+- Define a descriptor object which implements all required methods on this object.
+Then it places method references in the descriptor constructor.
+This is the preferred technique.

 In the interface descriptor, we use the first approach.
 Let's create a new file - `descriptors.go` - so that the descriptor code is outside of `main.go`.

 Next, add the following code:

 ```go
 func NewIfDescriptor(logger logging.PluginLogger) *api.KVDescriptor {